kaushikb9/kb-hugo/content/notes/finding-my-outie/_index.md

 Some of the things I’ve picked up:
 - **Coffee brewing**: The daily ritual of brewing beans and making a pour-over.
 I’m hoping there’s more here.
 - **Learning Japanese**: Anime and TV got me hooked enough to enrol in a proper course.
 But I still deprioritise it when work gets busy.
 I want to make this a non-negotiable.
+- **Graphic Novels**: Something very new.
+Want to be consistent, so trying something easy on the eye.

 And then there are the things that are part of my core identity but seem to be losing their spark:
 - What do I actually enjoy about tech and startups?
 Maybe it’s the constraints and puzzle-solving.